agoric-labs/PlaygroundVat/docs/limitations.md

 `output-transcript`.
 To pause and resume a Vat, you kill the process, copy the `output-transcript` file to `input-transcript`, and then restart the process with `vat run`.
-The new process will start by executing every message from `input-transcript`, and since execution is deterministic, this should result in exactly the same internal state as existed when the process was killed.
+The new process will start by executing every message from `input-transcript`, and since execution should be deterministic, this should result in exactly the same internal state as existed when the process was killed.

 A better approach would persist the state of all objects reachable from sturdyrefs, transparently, in some sort of database checkpoint.
 The